Rail transport in South Africa: Network

-Two different public companies operate freight and commuters services: Transnet Freight Rail and PRASA respectively.
-Transnet Freight Rail is the largest division of Transnet, a State Owned Company (SOC), wholly owned by the Government of the Republic of South Africa and is the custodian of rail, ports and pipelines.
+Two public companies operate freight and commuter services: Transnet Freight Rail and PRASA, respectively.
+Transnet Freight Rail is the largest division of Transnet, a State-Owned Company (SOC) wholly owned by the Government of the Republic of South Africa and the custodian of rail, ports, and pipelines.

-The commuters' network is divided into urban and long-distance routes.
-Metrorail, the urban commuter transport service present in Gauteng, Western Cape, KwaZulu-Natal and Eastern Cape, is responsible for transporting up to 2 million passengers daily.
+The passengers' network is divided into urban commuter and long-distance routes.
+Metrorail, the urban commuter transport service present in Gauteng, Western Cape, KwaZulu-Natal, and Eastern Cape, is responsible for transporting up to 2 million passengers daily.

+With the increasing coverage that the nation's highway system provides, long-distance passenger travel has declined in South Africa.
+While many commuters still use rail for their daily commute, nationally, only half of the nation's 36000 km of track is being fully utilised, and some 35% of the nation's track carries no activity or very low activity.
+Accordingly, Transnet is moving towards an emphasis on freight, rather than passengers, to keep its rail system profitable.

 Shosholoza Meyl used to operate long-distance routes covering the major metros in the country: Johannesburg, Cape Town, Durban, Port Elizabeth and East London.
-However, after a train collision killing one person in Horizon View west of Johannesburg on 12 February 2020, the Railway Safety Regulator suspended all Shosholoza Meyl train operations indefinitely.
+However, after a train collision killed one person in Horizon View west of Johannesburg on 12 February 2020, the Railway Safety Regulator suspended all Shosholoza Meyl train operations indefinitely.
+In 2024 the service shall be reassumed, but the reactivation of the service between Johannesburg and Cape Town, planned for 24 July 2024, has been delayed until further notice due to a rail damage.
+The reactivation of the service between Johannesburg and Musina is announced for 30 August 2024.
+But the frequency will be very low, only one couple of trains per week is offered.
 The Blue Train is a luxurious passenger train and a popular tourist attraction for South Africa, which runs from Cape Town to Pretoria.
-It was the winner of the most luxurious train in Africa for the tenth consecutive year in 2019, and the three-time winner of the world's most luxurious train at the World Travel Awards.
-The Blue Train however, is operated by Transnet Freight Rail.
+It was the winner of the most luxurious train in Africa for the tenth consecutive year in 2019 and the three-time winner of the world's most luxurious train at the World Travel Awards.
+The Blue Train, however, is operated by Transnet Freight Rail.

-With the increasing coverage provided by the nation's highway system, long-distance passenger travel has declined in South Africa.
-While many commuters still use rail for their daily commute, nationally, only half of the nation's 36000 km of track is being fully utilised, and some 35% of the nation's track carries no activity or very low activity.
-Accordingly, Transnet is moving towards an emphasis on freight, rather than passengers, to keep its rail system profitable.

-For a look at the South African transport network, including the railways, view this map from the United Nations.
+To look at the South African transport network, including the railways, view this map from the United Nations.

 A high-speed rail link has been proposed, between Johannesburg and Durban.